PACCAR Professor of Mechanical Engineering

 Engineering from the Polytechnic University of Madrid.
 His

-current interests focus on turbulent and multiphase flows,
+current interests focus on biomedical flows, with an emphasis

 including energy conversion and environmental problems such as